usaid-cs/yesterday-i-learned/random.md

 1. Grocers are people who own/operate the grocery, not the people who buy groceries.
 1. Women don't get beer belly as often as men because women don't drink enough to have society tell them they shouldn't be drinking "while pregnant", [draws illustrator](http://nifymag.com/illustrator-shows-the-hidden-side-of-women-that-society-doesnt-want-to-see/).
 1. [Amazon Glacier](https://en.wikipedia.org/wiki/Amazon_Glacier) ("ZDNet says, that according to private e-mail") runs on low RPM hard drives with custom logic boards "where only a percentage of a rack's drives can be spun at full speed at any one time."
 This makes storage fairly cheap compared to other forms of online storage.
 Downloading the data has a "retrieval cost", which means they are probably throwing full hard drives into a cabinet eventually.
-1. According to this repo, RSTLNE are not the most common letters.
-TSNRH are the 5 most popular consonants, and E is the most common vowel.
-You should pick CDHA, rather than the usual CDMA.
 1. A solar eclipse looks like a [vague dark spot](http://time.com/4908949/total-solar-eclipse-space-view/) from space.
 1. I think [Nicholas Winton](https://www.youtube.com/watch?v=6_nFuJAF5F0) is a pretty cool guy.
 Eh saves Czechoslovakian children from Nazis and doesn't afraid of anything.
 1. The official Keepass supports [a lot of plugins](http://keepass.info/plugins.html#otpkeyprov).